apache/mynewt-site/docs/os/get_started/project_create.md

 **NOTE:** If you've installed the latest gcc using homebrew on your Mac, you will likely be running gcc-6.
 Make sure you have adjusted the compiler.yml configuration to reflect that as noted in [Native Install Option](native_tools.md).
 You can choose to downgrade to gcc-5 in order to use the default gcc compiler configuration for MyNewt.

-**NOTE** If you are running the standard gcc for 64-bit machines, it does not support 32-bit.
+**NOTE:** If you are running the standard gcc for 64-bit machines, it does not support 32-bit.
 In that case you will see compilation errors.
 You need to install multiboot gcc (e.g. gcc-multilib if you running on a 64-bit Ubuntu).

 ```
 $ brew uninstall gcc-6